Chart Color Schemes

 Residential development activity is lower than average in Renmark according to AreaSearch's national comparison of local real estate markets

-The average expected construction cost value for new homes is approximately $378,000, indicating a focus on premium properties.
-In the current financial year, commercial approvals totalled $44.4 million, reflecting high local commercial activity.
-Compared to the rest of South Australia, Renmark's new home approvals per capita are comparable, maintaining market balance with the broader area.
+The average expected construction cost value of new homes is $378,000, indicating a focus on the premium segment.
+This year, Renmark has seen $44.4 million in commercial approvals, reflecting high local commercial activity.
+Compared to Rest of SA, Renmark's new home approvals per person are comparable, maintaining market balance with the broader area.

-Recent construction comprises 69% detached houses and 31% townhouses or apartments, offering diverse housing options.
-With around 215 people per approval, Renmark reflects a low-density area.
-According to AreaSearch's latest quarterly estimate, Renmark is projected to gain 8 residents by 2041.
-Current construction levels should adequately meet demand, creating favourable conditions for buyers and potentially enabling population growth that exceeds current forecasts.
+Recent construction comprises 69.0% detached houses and 31.0% townhouses or apartments, offering options across different price points.
+With around 215 people per approval, Renmark reflects a low density area.
+Population forecasts indicate an increase of 134 residents by 2041.
+Current construction levels should adequately meet demand, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development